holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_number_systems/03_hexadecimal/lesson_plan.md

 - Quick questions
     - How do 17?
     - How do 32?
-- Pair programming roles
+- Pair programming review
     - Going to do another exploration with pair programming
     - Who remembers roles
         - What are they and what do they do?
 - Hexadecimal sheet
-    - Allow them to choose their own groups b/c otherwise leads to passivity
+    - Divide up into new groups as determined by teacher
+    - Hand out worksheet
+    - Give a few minutes to look through it
+    - Any questions?
+    - Go
-    - Call the lesson with 8m left and do a quick summation
+- Call the lesson with ~5m left and do a quick summation
+- Reminder: quiz at beginning of next class
+    - Feel free to add entry to TIL, but will be graded
+- Hand out homework

-## Homework
+### Homework

-- `hex_homework.docx`
+- `hex_hw`